 I’m definitely going to remember how that combination of certainty and a ‘springy’ block feels.
 That doesn’t mean I’ll get it right as a leader every time, of course – my tango brain only being able to focus on so many things at once will come into play – but when I am focusing on it, I feel confident I’ll do a much better job of it.

 I also had another experience of what happened with Maeve: not knowing what it was I was following, yet apparently successfully following it.
-It did reinforce what Steph had said about not stressing about variety of movements.
+It did reinforce the wisdom of not stressing about variety of movements.
 Followers are mostly going to be aware of whether the dance is musical, and the lead clear and comfortable.
 Sure, an advanced dancer may want more, but those three things will satisfy many.